DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/apply.md

 groups: ai-for-health
 picture: courses/application-3695107_960_720.jpg

-You can enroll in the AI for Health course in the [Online Learning Environment](https://radboudumc.capp12.nl/) of the Radboudumc.
+You can apply for the AI for Health course in the [Online Learning Environment](https://radboudumc.capp12.nl/) of the Radboudumc.

 There you can choose to enroll in the full track or light track.